Upper Endoscopy GERD/Reflux Procedures in Baltimore, Maryland

 - Swallowing problems

-Endoscopy can also help identify inflammation, ulcers, and tumors.
+They can also be helpful in the identification of conditions like inflammation, ulcers, and tumors.

-- Polyps (growths of tissue in the stomach) can be identified and removed, and tissue samples (biopsies) can be taken for analysis.
+- Polyps, which are tissue growths in the stomach, can be detected and removed, and tissue samples can be collected for analysis.

-- Narrowed areas or strictures of the esophagus, stomach, or duodenum from cancer or other diseases can be dilated or stretched using balloons or other devices.
-In some cases, a stent (a wire or plastic mesh tube) can be put in the stricture to prop it open.
+- Restricted sections or strictures in the esophagus, stomach, or duodenum that are the result of cancer or other diseases can be widened or expanded using balloons or other apparatus.
+In certain instances, a stent could be inserted into the stricture to keep it open.

-- Objects stuck in the esophagus can be removed.
+- Foreign objects lodged in your esophagus can be extracted.

 How Do I Prepare for Upper Endoscopy?

-Before an upper endoscopy in Baltimore, Maryland tell your doctor if you are pregnant, have alung or heart condition, or if you are allergic to any medications.
+Tell your doctor if you are pregnant, have a lung or heart condition, or if you are allergic to any medications before undergoing an upper endoscopy.

 Also, tell your doctor if you have: